17twenty/lintball/lib/githooks/README.md

   Created symlink:
   lrwxr-xr-x  1 myuser  staff  58 Oct 26 11:06 /my/project/to/be/linted/.git/hooks/pre-commit@ -> /my/project/to/be/linted/hooks/pre-commit
 ```
+nb: You may want to add the created folder, e.g. hooks, to your .gitignore file

 + Verify the githoook
 ```bash
 ls -alF /my/project/to/be/linted/.git/hooks/pre-commit
 ```

+### Debug output toggle
+To enable debug logging, change the docker environment variable, in the [pre-commit](./pre-commit) script to "true".

 #### Versent internal link
 See https://versent.atlassian.net/wiki/spaces/TCIP/pages/585203752/Linting